chrisnajman/one-page-site-template/README.md

 - `path: path.resolve(__dirname, "dist"),`.

-However, the output folder has been changed to `docs` which makes publishing to Git Pages much simpler:
+However, the output folder has been changed to `docs` (which makes publishing to Git Pages much simpler):

 - `path: path.resolve(__dirname, "docs"),`.